-(b) Midwest Reliability Organization and NERC agree that costs of carrying out Midwest Reliability Organization's responsibilities under the Delegation Agreement will be equitably allocated among end users within the geographic boundaries described in Exhibit A and recovered through a formula based on net energy for load, or through such other formula as is proposed by Midwest Reliability Organization and approved by NERC and the Commission.
-If Midwest Reliability Organization proposes to use a formula other than net energy for load beginning in the following year, Midwest Reliability Organization shall submit the proposed formula to NERC in sufficient time that NERC may review and approve the proposed formula and file it with the Commission for approval by May 15, and the proposed formula shall be effective for the following year if approved by the Commission on or before the date the Commission approves , with such other formula to be effective expressly provided for in the annual business plan and budget submitted by NERC and Midwest Reliability Organization to the Commission pursuant to 18 C.F.R. §39.4 following such approval, for such year.as set forth in Exhibit E;
+(b) Midwest Reliability Organization and NERC agree that the portion of Midwest Reliability Organization's approved budget for the functions and activities described in Sections 5, 6 and 7 and listed on Exhibit E that is to be funded by assessments, will be equitably allocated among end users within the geographic boundaries described in Exhibit A and recovered through a formula based on Net Energy for Load, or through such other formula as is proposed by Midwest Reliability Organization and approved by NERC and the Commission.
+If Midwest Reliability Organization proposes to use a formula other than Net Energy for Load beginning in the following year, Midwest Reliability Organization shall submit the proposed formula and file it with the Commission by May 15 for approval, and the proposed formula shall be effective for the following year if approved by the Commission on or before the date the

+Commission approves the annual business plan and budget submitted by NERC and Midwest Reliability Organization to the Commission pursuant to the ERO Regulations for such year.

-(c) NERC will ensure that the costs for its responsibilities are first allocated fairly among the interconnections and regions according to the applicability of this work to those interconnections and regions, and then equitably among the end users of the applicable interconnections and regions as appropriate.
-Allocation on a net energy for load basis will be presumed to satisfy this equitability requirement.
+(c) NERC shall determine that the assessments to fund the costs for its statutory functions in its Commission-approved budget are first allocated fairly among the Interconnections and regions according to the applicability of this work to those Interconnections and regions, and then equitably among the end users of the applicable interconnections and regions as appropriate.
+Allocation on a Net Energy for Load basis will be presumed to satisfy this equitability requirement.

-(d) NERC shall provide Midwest Reliability Organization with the form for budget submittal no later than April 30 of the prior year.
+(d) NERC shall provide Midwest Reliability Organization with the form or forms for business plan and budget submittal, and any accompanying instructions, in accordance with the schedule for preparation of the business plan and budget developed by NERC and the Regional Entities.